-A substantial portion of my research has focused on the communication processes that shape risk perceptions, political preferences and decisions.
+A substantial portion of my research has focused on the communication processes surrounding science-related controversies that shape risk perceptions, political preferences, and decisions.
 Employing a variety of quantitative and qualitative methods — including surveys, experiments, and in depth interviews –- I have examined how various frames of reference and policy discourses not only influence the perceptions of the public, but also the judgments of experts, journalists, and advocates.
 For example, with several colleagues, in research funded by the Robert Wood Johnson Foundation I have evaluated how the public understands the health risks of climate change and the related risks posed by volatility in energy prices.
 In each case, we have tested different communication approaches for building support for actions that protect and benefit public health and that make people and places more resilient.